-A DICKS AND

-CITY OF PORTSMOUTH, N.H.

-BOARDS AND COMMISSIONS

-APPOINTMENT APPLICATION

-OPPOLED - 162 - 162

-Instructions: Please print or type and complete all information.
-Please submit resume' along with this application.

-Committee: Arts and Cultural Commission

-By

-Name: Jeffrey Cooper Telephone: 603 433 8549

-Could you be contacted at work?
-YES NO If so, telephone# 603 988 8744

-Street address: 227 Park Street

-Mailing address (if different ):

-Email address (for clerk's office jcooper@cooperwoodsculptor.com communication ):

-How long have you been a resident of Portsmouth?
-40 years

-Occupational background:

-furniture maker, wood sculptor, public art

-Please list experience you have in respect to this Board/Commission:

-Just having been a local artist for all these years.
-I've seen a lot of changes that have
+Committee: Arts and Cultural Commission By Initial applicant Name: Jeffrey Cooper Telephone: 603 433 8549 Could you be contacted at work?
+YES ✓ NO ☐ If so, telephone# 603 988 8744 Street address: 227 Park Street Mailing address (if different): Email address (for clerk's office jcooper@cooperwoodsculptor.com How long have you been a resident of Portsmouth?
+40 years Occupational background: furniture maker, wood sculptor, public art Ti Ti Please list experience you have in respect to this Board/Commission on: Just having been a local artist for all these years.
+I've seen a lot of affected local artists. changes that have 4-10-20-21-21-21-21-21-21-21-21-21-21-21-21-21-

-affected local artists.

 Have you contacted the chair of the Board/Commission to determine the time commitment involved?
 YES NO Would you be able to commit to attending all meetings?
-YES 🖌 NO Reasons for wishing to serve: environment.
+YES NO Reasons for wishing to serve: Wanting to see Portsmouth arts community remain a key characteristic of the cultural environment.
 I'd represent the individual artists and their needs.
-Please list any organizations, groups, or other committees you are involved in: Portsmouth Listens Steering Committee, Past president of Seacoast Ski Club, member and past chairman of NH Furniture Masters Assn Please list two character references not related to you or city staff members: (Portsmouth references preferred) 1) Jim Noucas jnoucas@noucaslaw.com Name, address, telephone number 2)Barbara Massar bmassar@proportsmouth.org Name, address, telephone number BY SUBMITTING THIS APPLICATION YOU UNDERSTAND THAT: 1.
-This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and 3.
+Please list any organizations, groups, or other committees you are involved in: Portsmouth Listens Steering Committee, Past president of Seacoast Ski Club, member and past chairman of NH Furniture Masters Assn Please list two character references not related to you or city staff members: (Portsmouth references preferred) 1) Jim Noucas jnoucas@noucaslaw.com Name, address, telephone number Barbara Massar bmassar@proportsmouth.org Name, address, telephone number BY SUBMITTING THIS APPLICATION YOU UNDERSTAND THAT: This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and 3.
 This application may be forwarded to the City Council for consideration at the Mayor's discretion; and 4.
 If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting.
 5. Application will be kept on file for one year from date of receipt.

-Signature: Jeffrey Cooper

-\ Date:Oct 19, 2022

-If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
-Yes X No\\\\\
+Signature: Jeffrey Cooper Date: Oct 19, 2022 If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
+Yes X No